Suiticals/Suity-Bot/privacy.md

 # Privacy policy

-This document pertains to the privacy policy and agreement that you accept when interacting with SuityBot on discord, or as a member of a server that SuityBot has been invited to.
+This document pertains to the privacy policy and agreement that you accept when interacting with SuityBot#6298 (573516380192899072) on discord, or as a member of a server that SuityBot has been invited to.
 This policy does not supersede the [Developer Terms of Service](https://discordapp.com/developers/docs/legal) or breach the [General Data Protection Regulation](https://gdpr-info.eu/).
+This privacy policy also applies to https://pct.wtf.

 ### Data Collected By Command Usage